Google Classroom Integration

 Connecting your Google account when signing up

-- From the homepage, click the "Sign up" button while logged into your Google account.
+- From the Edpuzzle homepage, click the "Sign up" button at the top of the page.

-- Select "Sign up as a teacher" or "Sign up as a student" accordingly.
+- Select "I’m a teacher" or "I’m a student" accordingly.

 - Click the "Sign up with Google" button and select your Google account when prompted.